qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 command-line interface, and additional operations such as loops and conditional sentences can be added to create more flexible and powerful workflows.

-There is not a proccesing console in |qg|, but all processing commands are available instead from the |qg| built-in Python console.
+There is not a processing console in |qg|, but all processing commands are available instead from the |qg| built-in Python console.
 That means that you can incorporate those commands into your console work and connect processing algorithms to all the other features (including methods from the |qg| API) available from there.